dschilling/csharpnotes/csharpnotes1/README-running-the-examples.txt

-This README file explains how to use the example programs for "Introduction to Programming Using Java, Version 9.0, JavaFX edition", which is freely available on the web at http://math.hws.edu/javanotes
+This README file explains how to use the example programs for "Introduction to Programming Using C#, Version 1.0, JavaFX edition", which is freely available on the web at http://math.hws.edu/csharpnotes

 Although some example programs will work with earlier versions, Java 17 is required for many of them.
 All GUI programs use JavaFX,